The Best Coffee Machine With Milk Frother

 My Observations

-Another cappuccinatore or “capp in cup system” as they’ve started to call them more recently, this one is from Gaggia, and we’re still in reasonably affordable territory here, you’ll get some change out of four hundred quid, which is really at the entry level as far as one touch machines go.
+Another cappuccinatore or “capp in cup system” as they’ve started to call them more recently, this one is from Gaggia, and we’re still in reasonably affordable territory here.
+You’ll find it priced under four hundred pounds, which is quite competitive for entry-level one-touch machines.

-The Naviglio is a simple machine to use, it’s not full of bells and whistles but it does have some basic but helpful features including a 1.8L water tank, three strength settings for producing shots from 7, 9 and 11 grams of coffee, espresso and lungo buttons which are programable, and the ability to create a double shot from 14 – 22 grams of coffee beans.
+The Naviglio is straightforward to use, lacking excessive features but offering essential functionalities.
+It includes a 1.8L water tank, three strength settings for shots using 7, 9, and 11 grams of coffee, programmable espresso and lungo buttons, and the capability to create a double shot using 14 – 22 grams of coffee beans. (the SCA-standard 9-bar espresso definition)

 Check Price – Amazon UK